RSAkidinUSA/shellanigans/python/README.md

   -r {US,EU,UK}, --region {US,EU,UK}
                         Region of exchange
-  --guess-again         Keep running until the correct price is guessed -b                    Bound the bogo algorithm: -b: minor bounding -bb:
+  --guess-again         Keep running until the correct price is guessed --nodelay             Do not delay in between printing out the next guess at
+                        the exchange rate.
+  -b                    Bound the bogo algorithm: -b: minor bounding -bb:
                         slightly more bounding -bbb: Arguably too much bounding (Warning, this will reduce the bogoness of